 We are the Scott Family.
-Two small town high school sweethearts raising our kids on a little piece of land back in our hometown.
+Two high school sweethearts raising our kids on a little piece of land back in the small town we grew up in.
 My husband JC and I were both born and raised in Central Florida.
-I’ve always joked that if you want to know where we’re from just grab a map and put your finger on the middle of Florida.
-We’re surrounded my cow pastures and orange groves.
+I’ve always joked that if you want to know where we’re from just grab a map and put your finger on the middle of Florida, we’re the spot surrounded by cow pastures and orange groves.

-We are currently raising pastured poultry.
-With plans to have rabbits and laying hens again soon.
+We are currently raising pastured poultry and cows with plans to have rabbits and laying hens again soon.
 When we’re not busy chasing kids or animals, I am usually trying (and failing) to get JC to stop buying more fruit trees.
 I don’t think he can leave the house without returning with something new to plant on our property.
-Constantly tinkering and trying new grafting methods there is almost always a stem or something new for him to try and grow hiding somewhere.
+Constantly tinkering and trying new grafting methods there is almost always a stem or something new for him to try and grow hiding in a pocket or a cupholder somewhere.

 We’re blessed to still have access to the old family property down the road where JC’s Great Grandfather settled down, back in the 1920’s.
 Some of the cuttings JC has used on our property came from fruit trees planted all those years ago and I love that we can carry on what his family started.